|

 In order to appropriately determine value, the following factors need to be considered:

-Fourth - The Need For Insightful, Creative Approaches
+Fourth - The Need for Insightful, Creative Approaches

 There are many books which detail the different "standard" approaches to valuation.
 However, what is often missed is a solid understanding of the strengths and weaknesses of each different approach.